SARNIA’S WAR FALLEN: WHERE THEY CALLED HOME

 BACKGROUND

-This November, to honour the sacrifices made by all those who served—especially the fallen and their families—we are introducing “The Sarnia War Remembrance Sign Project: Where They Called Home.”
-The same type of project has been established in such cities as Toronto and Ottawa.
-We began in February 2024 and, along the way we had much support and sound advice from several groups and individuals.
+In November 2024, to honour the sacrifices made by all those who served—especially the fallen and their families—we introduced “The Sarnia War Remembrance Sign Project: Where They Called Home.”
+The same type of project had been established in such cities as Toronto and Ottawa.
+We began in earnest in February 2024 and, along the way, received unwavering support and sound advice from several groups and individuals.

 THE PROJECT